percona/percona-server-mysql-operator/source/index.rst

 any MySQL database.
 It provides superior performance, scalability, and instrumentation.

-Based on our best practices for deployment and configuration, `Percona Kubernetes Operator for Percona Server for MySQL <https://github.com/percona/percona-server-mysql-operator>`_ contains everything you need to quickly and consistently deploy and scale Percona erver for MySQL instances in a Kubernetes-based environment on-premises or in the cloud.
+Based on our best practices for deployment and configuration, `Percona Distribution for MySQL Operator <https://github.com/percona/percona-server-mysql-operator>`_ contains everything you need to quickly and consistently deploy and scale Percona erver for MySQL instances in a Kubernetes-based environment on-premises or in the cloud.